drbp-kcd/drbp-kcd.github.io/_publications/python-programming-laboratory-book.md

 be a perfect or final work.
 As we know, nothing is perfect in this world; improvement depends on how we perceive and refine things.
-Therefore, constructive feedback is always welcome, especially suggestions for adding or removing programs, improving explanations, or including useful shortcuts that may benefit our stu- dents.
+Therefore, constructive feedback is always welcome, especially suggestions for adding or removing programs, improving explanations, or including useful shortcuts that may benefit our students.
 This is prepared with the support of the **Karnatak University Mathematics Teachers Association (KUMTA)** during a Python Programming event conducted by **Government First Grade College (GFGC), Haliyal**.